dginev/latexml-oxide/README.md

 ### Installation

-Requires Rust `stable` v1.32, and newer.
+Requires Rust `nightly` v1.72, and newer.

 ### Sample use